-I am a PhD candidate in Jewish History, specializing in the cultural and social histories of the Jews of the twentieth-century Middle East, with a specific geographic focus on Iran and Turkey.
-My work is situated at the intersection of nationalism, education, and Jewish groups in the Middle East.
+I am a PhD candidate in Jewish History, specializing in the sociocultural histories of the Jews of the modern Middle East, with a specific geographic focus on Iran and Turkey.
+My work is situated at the intersection of Jewish history, Middle Eastern history, education history, and transnationalism studies.
 My broader research and teaching interests include Modern Jewish history, Mizrahi and Sephardi Studies, Iranian and Turkish history, religious and ethnic minorities in the Middle East, the history of education, Jewish-Muslim relations, and Jewish philanthropies.
+I am the recipient of the 2021 Salon Baron New Voices in Jewish Studies Award at Columbia and Fordham Universities, which honors the work of emerging scholars in the field of Jewish Studies.

 In my doctoral dissertation, which employs an extensive range of archival and printed materials, as well as oral histories in Persian, Judeo-Persian, Hebrew, French and English, I examine how Jews in twentieth-century Iran constructed complex identities vis-à-vis the burgeoning nation-state.
 Focusing on the themes of education, the Jewish press, and national belonging in the period from the early 1940s to the early 1980s, I demonstrate how Jews integrated into the broader non-Jewish Iranian polity and made claims of belonging to the state.